muhammetcetinalp/WebAppUserManagement/README.md

 - Open your browser and navigate to `http://localhost:4200` to access the Angular frontend.
 - Use the signup form to create new users.
-- Use the Swagger UI at `http://localhost:7272/swagger` to test the API endpoints.
+- Use the Swagger UI at `http://localhost:7274/swagger` to test the API endpoints.

 ### API Endpoints

 - `POST /api/User/create` - Create a new user
 - `GET /api/User/checkUsername/{username}` - Check if a username is available
 - `GET /api/User/getAllUsers` - Retrieve all users
+-  `GET /api/User/bulkCreate` - Create more user

 ### Project Structure

-- `WebApp`: Backend project with ASP.NET Core and Entity Framework Core
+- `backend`: Backend project with ASP.NET Core and Entity Framework Core
-- `WebAppClient`: Frontend project with Angular
+- `frontend`: Frontend project with Angular.

 ### Contributing